-BARCELONA, Spain (AP) — The Latest on the Barcelona attack (all times local):
+NEW YORK (AP) — The Latest on the blast in the New York City subway system (all times local):